warrickball/qpmg/README.rst

 ``qpmg`` is a simple Python script to quickly inspect output that adheres to the format used by MESA's profiles and histories and GYRE's summaries and mode files.
-While ``qpmg`` provides many options, it's intended for quick inspection rather than publication-quality plots.
+While ``qpmg`` provides some options, it's intended for quick inspection rather than publication-quality plots.
 To see the list of available columns in a file, run ``qpmg`` on a given file.
 The defaults will cause an error that displays the available columns.